livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

 }
 ```

-#### Metadata li-image
+#### Metadata Properties
-Last but not least, we configure the namedCrops on our teaserImage components.
-In this example, there are two teasers, one used internally called `Teaser Image` and one for social media shares called `Social Media Teaser Image`.
-We are going to configure both.
-This goes into the metadata configuration of a [contentType]({{< ref "/reference/project-config/content-types.md" >}}).
+Lastly, Named Crops can also be configured on metadata properties of type `li-image`.
+These properties also inherit previously defined crops from Media Types.
+A potential use case for such metadata images could be defining teaser images or social media share images.

+The configuration is found in the metadata configuration of a [contentType]({{< ref "/reference/project-config/content-types.md" >}}).
+The crops support the following configuration properties:

+- `name`: Corresponds to the `handle` of the registered Named Crop.
+- `isOptional`: Allows the crop to be set optionally.

 ```js
 module.exports = {